NREL/bamcensus/README.md

 # US Census
 A tool for downloading US Census datasets written in Rust.

-This project is in **alpha** phase of development and not intended for use.
+As of August 29th, 2024, this project is moving into **beta** phase of development.

 ### Features and Design Considerations